AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Streams.md

   An optional parameter representing the maximum number of SdsStreams to retrieve.
   If not specified, a default value of 100 is used.

-``int count``
-  An optional parameter representing the maximum number of SdsStreams to retrieve.
-  If not specified, a default value of 100 is used.

 ``string orderby``
   An optional parameter representing sorted order which SdsStreams will be returned.
 The sorting is based on the stored values for a given field (of type string).
 For example, ``orderby=name`` would sort the returned results by the ``name`` values (ascending by default).